-Receiver's Report #13 outlined the remaining obligations of Crocus.
-The primary obligation was for the lease of real property at 211 Bannatyne which terminates on September 30, 2016.
+The primary remaining obligation is for the lease of real property at 211 Bannatyne which terminates on September 30, 2016.

 There remains one contingency which is known to the Receiver for an indemnity provided by Crocus to an investee company.